lifanfeng-ok/Angular_Student_Information_System/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 The system is used to display the grades and other information of students in a certain college.
-Since the server is no longer open, and the server data was not saved locally in time, the specific information cannot be displayed now.
+Since the server is no longer open, and the server data was not saved locally in time, `the specific information cannot be displayed now`.

 The main function:
 * `Information table section`: View basic student information such as majors and classes.
 View student grades and GPAs by subject, view overall grades for a course, and grades across majors.
 View the overall grades of a class such as average GPA, student with the highest GPA, students with the most failed subjects, etc.